joshmcfayden/hep-application-tips/_episodes/01-preface.md

 	- These are important to back up your claims of experience
 	- but also raise your profile in the experiment
 		- Get access to more senior people
-		- Good for references! - This is a super important point IMO
+		- Good for references! - This is a super important point
 - Timing
-	- I applied with 6 months left on my contract the application process takes ~10 months
+	- Application process takes ~10 months - make sure you have time left on your current contract
-	- I managed to get a short term contract to bridge the gap
-	- But if I hadn’t got the fellowship I would have been out of the field
+	        - Can be beneficial to apply in multiple round to get practise in preparing the proposal/application - don't be afraid of applying early.

 {% include links.md %}